Derby Lane Greyhound Track

 Derby Lane Greyhound Track is a racino located in St. Petersburg, Florida, United States.
-Originally named the St. Petersburg Kennel Club, it was the oldest continuously operating greyhound track in the country until its closure on December 27, 2020.
+Originally named the St. Petersburg Kennel Club, it was the oldest continuously operating greyhound track in the country until the discontinuation of greyhound racing on December 27, 2020.
 However, it remains open for simulcasting and has a poker room.

 T.L.
 Weaver, a lumber entrepreneur, sold the tract of land Derby Lane is sited on to a group of local businessmen, who constructed the track and held its grand inaugural race on January 3, 1925.
 Shortly thereafter, however, the investors ran into financial hardship and were no longer able to make payments on the land.
 Possession of the track reverted to Weaver's lumber company, and Weaver decided to keep it and operate it himself.
-Derby Lane was still owned by the Weaver family as of November 2012.
+Derby Lane was owned by the Weaver family until 2025.
+It was reported on April 22 of that year that the facility was sold to a development firm.